DynoTheCrux/DynoTheCrux.github.io/lessons/011_bluetooth/lesson.md

-# Workshop: Bluetooth Chat using a Android and Arduino
+# Workshop: Bluetooth Chat using an Android Device and Arduino ESP32

 This guide explains how to set up and work with the provided Android Studio template to create a smartphone app to chat with your ESP32!
 It includes the Bluetooth client implementation and integrates it with an ESP32 using JSON serialization.